txoof/portfolioCreator/Backup_Plan.md

 # Backup Plan for CreateFolders
 If the create folders application is not available, an alternative method can be used for creating student folders manually.

+A short video version of these instructions can be found [here](https://drive.google.com/file/d/1K7LQUSNoOL8uj0MYqbRi0WV_58dTYj7J/view?usp=sharing)

+<a name="setup"></a>
 ## Setup
+You will need:
+* An account with access to the [student cumulative folders shared drive](https://drive.google.com/drive/folders/0AKKRR6NkiaQBUk9PVA)
+* Google Chrome -- please make sure you are signed in with an account that has access to the shared drive above (test by clicking the link)
-Download the student template file: [Template File](https://github.com/txoof/portfolioCreator/raw/master/backup/Cumulative_Folder_Template.zip)
+* The student template file available at this link: [Template File] (https://github.com/txoof/portfolioCreator/raw/master/backup/Cumulative_Folder_Template.zip)

 <a name="create_folder"></a>
 ## Creating a Folder
+Make sure you have downloaded the template file in the [previous step](#setup) before proceeding.
-1. Double click on the Template File to produce a folder named "XXXXXX - LName, FName"
+1. Double click on the Template File to unzip it and produce a folder named "XXXXXX - LName, FName"
 2. Rename the folder so it matches the student ID, LastName, FirstName:
     * `186768 - Lloyd Wright, Frank`
 2. Open Google Drive and Browse to the Shared Drive: [ASH Student Cumulative Folders](https://drive.google.com/drive/folders/176UqrsfSHrJX-9AXMzpTm7wtZYfPQj8U)